 Repertoire includes fanfares, Renaissance pieces, contemporary literature written specifically for brass, and arrangements of light classics and popular music.
 Members are invited and encouraged to arrange or compose for the group.
 Recent selections performed by the Brass Choir include Brian Balmages' Fanfare Canzonique, Eric Ewazen's Western Fanfare, and Edgar Winter's Frankenstein.

-Rehearsals take place on Friday afternoons from 2:30-4:30 p.m. in the Strong Auditorium.
+Rehearsals take place on Thursday evenings from 6:15-7:15 p.m. in O'Brien Hall.
 Contact director Bill Tiberio for more information.

 In 2010, the UR Brass Octet was formed to provide more flexibility for outreach performances at schools and churches, and to develop a more intimate chamber music-type experience for select participants.
 In its short existence, the Brass Octet has already been featured in concert at admissions open campus events, at Union Presbyterian Church in Scottsville, NY, and in their own recital at St. Luke and St. Simon Cyrene Church in downtown Rochester to benefit the church's "Right On" summer youth camp program.
 In January of 2011, the full Brass Choir embarked on its first-ever concert tour to Washington, D.C., performing at the Kennedy Center, National Presbyterian Church, and National Basilica for such notables as former Senator Elizabeth Dole and former NASA astronaut John Glenn.